The 7 Steps in Alchemical Transformation

 ~ * ~

-of "The 7 Steps In Alchemical Transformation" I shall endeavor
+final section of "The 7 Steps In Alchemical Transformation"

-to explain the process of Coagulation.
-Once again I am attempting to represent
+I shall endeavor to explain the process of Coagulation.
+Once again I am

-the Psychological Transformation or Mystical and Spiritual Alchemy rather
+attempting to represent the Psychological Transformation or Mystical and

-because the individual loses desire to be in a functioning with the world
+Death, called this because the individual loses desire to be in a functioning

 There are Three main Abyss crossings reprented in the becoming whole stage and with each of these Crossings there are changes in Consciousness.
 In ancient times (and in modern occult lodges) these events were called Initiations.
 Today, such initiations can happen "automatically" to people who know nothing of the Western Mystery Traditions or of the ALchemical Transformations, these "automatic" Changes of Consiousness are usually diagnosed by medical men and experienced by the patient as a Nervous Breakdown or Temporary Psychosis.
 The usual symptoms of the First Change or Transformation from the brute lower instinct of man to a higher more mentally and emotionally refined man is proceeded with Emotional and Mental Upheavel, usually they can work things out given time, and some recapitualtions occur almost simultaneously with the Crossing of the particular abyss.